 Consider your destination

 Examples of the best place to do this where connecting flights are relatively simple are (these include destinations where other oneworld airline fly not just BA:

-- For West Coast USA – look at Los Angeles, Las Vegas, San Diego, Denver, San Francisco, Phoenix, Oakland, Seattle, Vancouver and San Jose.
-Houston and Austin also tend to have better availability than some of the Californian airports but it a much longer flight with the connection as Texas is quite far south (3 hours+ longer), so it depends on how determined you are to use your miles.
+- For West Coast USA – look at Los Angeles, Las Vegas, San Diego, Denver, San Francisco, Phoenix, Oakland, Seattle, Portland, Vancouver and San Jose.
+Houston and Austin also tend to have better availability than some of the Californian airports, but it is a much longer flight with the connection as Texas is quite far south (3 hours+ longer), so it depends on how determined you are to use your miles.

 - For Northeast Asia – look at Beijing, Shanghai (you don’t need a full visa for a transit from the UK) Hong Kong, Seoul and Tokyo Narita/Haneda.

-- For South East Asia – look at Bangkok, Hong Kong, Shanghai, Beijing, Singapore and Kuala Lumpur
+- For South East Asia – look at Bangkok, Hong Kong or Singapore

-- For the Middle East – look at Doha, Dubai, Abu Dhabi, Bahrain and Muscat
+- For the Middle East – look at Doha, Dubai, Abu Dhabi and Bahrain.